uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 ## The Key Distribution Problem

+{panel type="curiosity"}

-{panel type="curiosity" summary="Who are Alice, Bob, and Eve?"}
+# Who are Alice, Bob, and Eve?

 When describing an encryption scenario, cryptographers often use the fictitious characters "Alice" and "Bob", with a message being sent from Alice to Bob (A to B).
 We always assume that someone is eavesdropping on the conversation (in fact, if you're using a wireless connection, it's trivial to pick up the transmissions between Alice and Bob as long as you're in reach of the wireless network that one of them is using).
 The fictitious name for the eavesdropper is usually Eve.

-{image filename="xkcd-protocol.png" alt="A xkcd comic on protocols" hover-text="Changing the names would be easier, but if you're not comfortable lying, try only making friends with people named Alice, Bob, Carol, etc." source="https://xkcd.com/1323/"}
+{image file-path="img/chapters/xkcd-protocol.png" alt="A xkcd comic on protocols" hover-text="Changing the names would be easier, but if you're not comfortable lying, try only making friends with people named Alice, Bob, Carol, etc." source="https://xkcd.com/1323/"}

 There are several other characters used to describe activities around encryption protocols: for example Mallory (a malicious attacker) and Trudy (an intruder).
-Wikipedia has a [list of Alice and Bob's friends](https://en.wikipedia.org/wiki/Alice_and_Bob) {panel end}
+Wikipedia has a [list of Alice and Bob's friends](https://en.wikipedia.org/wiki/Alice_and_Bob)

+{panel end}

 If Alice is sending an encrypted message to Bob, this raises an interesting problem in encryption.